Reviewing Bogota Financial (BSBK) and Its Competitors

-Bogota Financial (NASDAQ: BSBK) is one of 35 public companies in the “Savings institutions, except federal” industry, but how does it weigh in compared to its rivals?
-We will compare Bogota Financial to related companies based on the strength of its risk, profitability, valuation, dividends, analyst recommendations, earnings and institutional ownership.
+Bogota Financial (NASDAQ: BSBK) is one of 35 public companies in the “Savings institutions, except federal” industry, but how does it weigh in compared to its competitors?
+We will compare Bogota Financial to related companies based on the strength of its earnings, dividends, profitability, institutional ownership, risk, analyst recommendations and valuation.

 Analyst Recommendations

-This is a breakdown of recent ratings and price targets for Bogota Financial and its rivals, as provided by MarketBeat.com.
+This is a summary of recent ratings and target prices for Bogota Financial and its competitors, as reported by MarketBeat.com.

 |Sell Ratings